void-linux/void-packages/Manual.md

 <a id="pkgs_python"></a>
 ### Python packages

-Python packages should be built with the `python-module` build style, if possible.
+Python packages should be built with the `python{,2,3}-module` build style, if possible.
 This sets some environment variables required to allow cross compilation.
 Support to allow building a python module for multiple versions from a single template is also possible.

 To allow cross compilation, the `python-devel` package (for python 2.7) must be added to `hostmakedepends` and `makedepends`.
 If any other python version is also supported,